MoleMan1024/audiowagon/docs/faq.markdown

 #### General Motors

-The 2025 Chevrolet Equinox EV has this issue, please complain to General Motors to integrate the *car-usb-handler* properly.
+The 2025 Chevrolet Equinox has this issue, please complain to General Motors to integrate the *car-usb-handler* properly.

 #### Renault

-This problem should *not* appear in Renault cars using the *OpenR Link* system.
+This problem should *not* appear in Renault cars using the *OpenR Link* system but I have also had reports where it does not work.
+Please send a log file as described below if you encounter the problem.

 #### Other